Evelina Schwarzschild

 In 1940 Nora, my mother, married George Seymour.

-In 1951 Ruth Mayer, aged 38, married Edward George (Ted) Fischeles, aged 42.
+On 23rd December 1951 Ruth Mayer, aged 38, married Edward George (Ted) Fischeles, aged 42.
 Ted had been born in 1909 in Odessa, the Russian Empire, and lived with his mother Mina, who was born in Russia in 1880.
 After the marriage Ruth, Ted and Mina lived in the same house in London.
 Ted was a naturalised British subject and had served in the Royal Air Force, qualifying as an Aeronautical Technician in 1938 at Yapton Aero Club in Sussex.

 Ruth with pageboys Anthony (aged 6, left) and David (aged 8, right).
 Ted’s 1938 RAF certificate.

-In 1952 Henry Mayer married June Seligmann; their children are Keith Edouard Alfred (1954), Suzanne Ruth Leonora (1957), and Philip Leopold (1961).
+Henry and June had three children: Keith Edouard Alfred (born 1954), Suzanne Ruth Leonora (1957), and Philip Leopold (1961).

 For much of her later life, Evelina was crippled by arthritis and used an invalid carriage as her mode of transport; in this picture she is with her grandson Keith Mayer.